cyclr/docs/pages/v2/05-application-connectors/authentication/kommerce-hub.md

 ## Kommerce Hub setup

-### Get authentication details

-To authenticate your connector, you need to get the authentication details.

-Kommerce Hub will need to provide you with a username and password.

-You will also need the domain specific to your account from Kommerce Hub.
+To authenticate your connector, you need to get username and password that Kommerce Hub provides you with.
+You also need the domain specific to your account from Kommerce Hub.

-These can all be provided with direct written contact with them.
+You can obtain these values through direct written contact with Kommerce Hub.

 </section>
 <section class="card">